MEDC5801 Development and Communication of Research

 - This unit teaches students how to develop research ideas and write research proposals, grants and ethics committee applications, and how to communicate research findings.
 Topics include philosophy of science; hypothesis generation; generating a research idea; research proposal development; application for ethics committee approval; grant procedures; informed consent, privacy and confidentiality; recruitment of research subjects; responsible conduct of research; communicating research findings clearly; preparing abstracts; writing research papers; developing graphics for presentations and basic research statistical analysis.

-- Students are able to (1) write fundable grant applications and research proposals; (2) write ethics committee applications; (3) understand ethical conduct in research; (4) understand the research processes of informed consent and the recruitment of subjects; (5) communicate research as abstracts, manuscripts and oral presentations; and (6) critically evaluate scientific research findings and their statistical concepts.
+- Students are able to (1) develop fundable grant applications and research proposals; (2) apply their understanding of ethical conduct in research; (3) apply the research processes of informed consent and the recruitment of subjects; (4) communicate research as oral presentations; and (5) critically apply scientific research findings and statistical concepts.

-- Indicative assessments in this unit are as follows: (1) participation and (2) assignment.
+- Indicative assessments in this unit are as follows: (1) formal research proposal; (2) written assignment; and (3) oral presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.